Tyler-Cav/Social-Media-MongoDB/README.md

   ## Usage
   To start the program, please type `node server.js` within the CLI at the root of the directory to this repo.
 You will then be prompted that you are able to host the routes locally.
 Please check the routes folder for the pathways.

+To see how the routing works.
+Please see the video link below.
   [Google Photos Video](https://photos.app.goo.gl/X2hm4r4aAwGXZUD68)